v-s-chauhan/ansible-lab-with-vagrant/README.md

 **Testing Ansible from the Controller node.**

-Step 1.
-Logint to the controller node
+1. Logint to the controller node
    vagrant ssh cnvm01
    cd ~/src/
-Step 2.
-Test ansible using ping (from the controller node cnvm01)
+2. Test ansible using ping (from the controller node cnvm01)
    ./ansible-ping.sh
-Step 3.
-Execute simple ansible playbook(from the controller node cnvm01)
+3. Execute simple ansible playbook(from the controller node cnvm01)
    ./yaml-exec.sh